GuenterQuast/picoCosmo_dev/README.md

-The configuration for the Buffer manager allows to specify the display modules for raw data or logging levels:
+The configuration for the Buffer manager allows to specify the number of buffers, the display modules for raw data and the logging level:

     # file BMconfig.yaml
     # ------------------